qgis/QGIS-Documentation/docs/user_manual/map_views/3d_map_view.rst

     Texture image files of the skybox can be local files, remote URLs, or embedded in the project (:ref:`more details <embedded_file_selector>`).

-    Check |unchecked|:guilabel:`Enable environmental lighting effects` to enable environmental lighting from the skybox textures and apply it to physically based rendered materials.
-    Use the :guilabel:`Strength` slider to control the intensity of the environmental lighting.
-Environmental lighting is only available when a skybox background is used and is not applied to gradient backgrounds.
+    Check |unchecked|:guilabel:`Enable environmental lighting effects` to derive the scene's lighting from the skybox's appearance, applying it to physically based rendered materials.
+This option is only available when a skybox background is used, and has no effect with gradient backgrounds.
+Use the :guilabel:`Strength` slider to control its intensity.

 Terrain
 -------